 Resurrection Flowerpot Quiz

-Help children review events in Jesus Christ our Savior’s resurrection.
+OBJECTIVE: Help the youth review events in Jesus Christ our Savior’s resurrection.

 ACTIVITY: Resurrection Flower Pot Quiz

 Tell children, “The resurrection of Jesus means a new beginning for everyone.
-Let’s review the events that took place just after Jesus was resurrected, using this flowerpot quiz.”
+Let’s review the events just after Jesus was resurrected (using this flowerpot quiz).”

 1. Read the statements on the flowers and guess the answer (A-F) found on the pot.
 Write the answer in a pencil on the flower box.

-2. Check to see if your answer is right by reading the scripture found on the flower.
+2. Check your answer by reading the scripture found on the flower.

-TO MAKE Print, color, and cut out the flowerpot quiz for each child.
+TO MAKE Print, color, and cut out the flowerpot quiz for each youth.

-SCRIPTURE CARDS: Help children Search and Ponder this scripture card by filling in the blanks.
+SCRIPTURE CARDS: Help youth Search and Ponder this scripture card by filling in the blanks.
 PRINT this 5 x 7 scripture card from the pdf included with the above activity.
-You can punch the two holes on the left and tie a ribbon to attach cards or use two metal rings to connect cards.
+You can punch the two holes on the left then tie a ribbon to attach cards or use two metal rings to connect cards.

 RESURRECTION IN THE BIBLE INDEX: